epsilon537/boxlambda/docs/components_spiflash.md

 The Arty A7 has a quad-SPI flash device, so using a quad-SPI flash core would make sense.
 I chose to use a single-SPI flash core, however, for a couple of reasons:

-- A single-SPI flash core is less complex than a quad-SPI flash core. single-SPI flash is also slower than quad-SPI flash, but I don't have a specific performance requirement for flash access.
+- A single-SPI flash core is less complex than a quad-SPI flash core.
+Single-SPI flash is also slower than quad-SPI flash, but I don't have a specific performance requirement for flash access.
 I do have a simplicity requirement, so I choose to trade performance for simplicity.
 - The flash device used on the Arty A7 depends on the PCB revision.
-Some revisions use Micron, other revisions use Spansian.
+Some revisions use Micron, others use Spansion.
 Quad-SPI flash access is not standardized across SPI flash devices, however.
-E.g. the command sequence needed to get the device into quad-SPI mode is device-dependent.
+E.g., the command sequence needed to get the device into quad-SPI mode is device-dependent.
 The latency between a read command and the resulting data is device-dependent as well in quad-SPI mode.
 In single-SPI mode, these devices behave the same (at least when it comes to the limited feature set I'll be using in BoxLambda).

 ![Arty A7 PCB revisions and their flash devices](assets/arty_flash_devices.jpg)